wso2-attic/ballerina-integrator/README.md

 ```

-- You can verify that the docker image that we specified in `` @kubernetes:Deployment `` is created, by using `` docker images ``.
+You can verify that the Docker image that you specified in `@kubernetes:Deployment` is created by using the `docker images` command.

-- Also, the Kubernetes artifacts related to our service will be generated under `` /home/saneth/Documents/ballerina/sample_pass-through/guide/target/kubernetes/``.
+Also, the Kubernetes artifacts related to your service will be generated under `/home/saneth/Documents/ballerina/sample_pass-through/guide/target/kubernetes/`.

-- Now you can create the Kubernetes deployment using:
+Now you can create the Kubernetes deployment using:

 ```bash
    $ kubectl apply -f /home/saneth/Documents/ballerina/sample_pass-through/guide/target/kubernetes/